Dr. Emily Hanna Crane

 Dr. Crane has been a member of Tango Sur (traditional Argentinean music, Tallahassee) and Quartet alla Turca (first prize at the 2002 NUMUS competition; 2001-02 Eppes Graduate Quartet, FSU).
 She has also performed as a chamber musician on WPLN Nashville Public Radio’s Live in Studio C and performed with the Nexus Chamber Orchestra (Brentwood, Tenn.).
 Dr. Crane has served as concertmaster and associate concertmaster of the Valley (South Texas) and Tallahassee Symphony Orchestras and played in the violin sections of several orchestras including the Jacksonville (Fla.), Paducah (Ky.), and Columbus (Ga.)
 Symphony Orchestras.

-In addition to serving as one of the faculty advisers for Sigma Alpha Iota, Dr. Crane is a member of the Suzuki Association of the Americas, American String Teacher Association (President-Elect of the Tennessee Chapter 2013-2015), College Music Society (Board Member for Performance in the Southern College Music Society 2012-2014), and the National Association for Music Education.
+Dr. Crane is a member of Sigma Alphe Iota (Life Member, faculty advisor 2009-2015), the Suzuki Association of the Americas, American String Teacher Association (President-Elect of the Tennessee Chapter 2013-2015), College Music Society (Board Member for Performance in the Southern College Music Society 2012-2014), and the National Association for Music Education.

 Email Dr. Crane here